Eating Disorders: Things That Put a Person at RiskSkip to the navigation

 - Low self-esteem.

-- Difficulty communicating negative emotions, such as anger, sadness, or fear.
+- Difficulty dealing with conflict or communicating anger, sadness, or fear.

-- Problems separating from or being independent of the family.
+- Problems with family relationships, including trouble separating from the family.

 However irrational, an eating disorder brings a sense of identity, achievement, and power to certain people who have these personality traits.